-9 Goal Name Community Services Goal Description Improve the quality of life for families and youths and seniors in the community by providing afterschool programming, community policing events, and neighborhood outreach.
+8 Goal Name Community Services Goal Improve the quality of life for families and youths and seniors in the co community policing events, and neighborhood outreach.
+Improve the quality of life for families and youths and seniors in the community by providing afterschool programming, community policing events, and neighborhood outreach.
 The Town of Amherst will provide after-school programming with the Boys and Girls Club of Buffalo in the Eggertsville Community Center to serve youths from low-and-moderate income families in the neighborhood.
-The after-school programs are expected to benefit over 50 children in 2018.
-CDBG: Amherst - \$37,000 allocated In addition, Amherst Recreation Department and Police Department will hold community policing/public safety events in the Eggertsville neighborhood and at the Senior Center to build better community relationships to the local police force.
+The after-school programs are expected to benefit over 50 children in 2019.
+CDBG: Amherst - \$37,000 allocated CDBG: Amherst - \$37,000 allocated Eggertsville neighborhood and at the Police Department will also provide In addition, Amherst Recreation Department and Police Department will hold community policing/public safety events in the Eggertsville neighborhood and at the Senior Center to build better community relationships to the local police force.
 The Police Department will also provide utilize these events to provide public safety information to area families and seniors.
-The Community Policing events will be provided by CDBG funding and serve approximately 500 people in our target neighborhoods.
-CDBG: Amherst - \$6,000 allocated The Eggertsville Community Organization will conduct neighborhood outreach event to rental housing in the Eggertsville neighborhood to provide education on safe housing and required code regulations.
-The Amherst CDBG Program will provide funding for pamphlet development and printing costs, while the other technical assistance will be provided by the Building Department and Fire Safety Division.
-CDBG: Amherst - \$1,000 allocated
+The Community Policing events will be provided by CDBG funding and serve approximately 200 people in our target neighborhoods.
+CDBG: Amherst - \$6,000 allocated 9 Goal Name Economic Development/Neighborhood Improvement Description rehabbing dilapidated facades in Eggertsville.
+Funds will be half loaned and half located in an eligible LMI census tract with a business that serves the community of the communit The Town of Amherst will provide a Façade Improvement program that will assist small businesses and property owners with rehabbing dilapidated facades in Eggertsville.
+Funds will be half loaned and half granted to eligible entities and either be located in an eligible LMI census tract with a business that serves the community or create a job in exchange for funding.
+It is estimated that 2 businesses will be assisted in 2019 with approximately 1 FTE job created.
+CDBG: \$37,000